Ulisse Cantagalli

-Ulisse Cantagalli (1839-1901) was an Italian pottery producer in Florence, Italy.
+Ulisse Cantagalli (1839-1901) was an Italian pottery producer in Florence, Grand Duchy of Tuscany.
 He was born into a family of Italian pottery makers, the Cantagalli name having been associated with ceramics since the 15th century.
 However, it's unclear whether they were makers or merchants.
 It's been established, though, that they were well known in Impruneta (a town south of Florence) as “furnacers”, land and property owners, and that the Cantagalli factory was producing ceramics in Florence by the beginning of the 18th century.

 Biography

 Second of four siblings, Ulisse was born in 1839 and grew up enjoying a privileged lifestyle until 1848, when his father was declared bankrupt and, overwhelmed by the turn of fortune, committed suicide.
 His mother, Flavia Franceschi, continued to run the family business.
 She focused on the production of terracotta, occasionally making a few majolica pieces.

 Ulisse entered the family business as a young man, determined to rebuild the family reputation.
 He proved to be an ambitious, talented man with a strong vision.

 In 1878, Ulisse and Romeo took over the pottery factory in Florence and began to trade as Manifattura Figli di Giuseppe Cantagalli.

 During the same year, Ulisse met Margaret Tod, a Scottish girl who called at his store in Florence.
 Margaret Tod and Ulisse Cantagalli were married in the Roman Catholic Cathedral of St. Mary’s in Edinburgh, on 31 August 1880, with Ulisse’s brother Romeo, and Margaret’s brother Robert, as witnesses.
 Their marriage established a permanent bond between the two cities of Edinburgh and Florence.

 The success of his enterprise rested in the intuition that Italian ceramics had reached a peak of artistic quality during the Renaissance and the vast, artistically informed visitors attracted by Florence would be very interested in buying high-quality reproductions.

 Being Florence an Italian cultural landmark and one of the cities of the Gran Tour, he was in the ideal place to fulfill his ambitions.
 His Italian ceramics became prized collectors' pieces, celebrated throughout Europe, especially in Great Britain.

 He died in Egypt on 29th March 1901.